The Most Successful Level 1 CFA Exam Prep Approach

 - Ethics (ETH),

-You are asked to focus on your weekly tasks, including both CFA exam readings and review sessions (to have regular review scheduled go for the paid version of your study plan, now available at pay-what-you-can prices).
+You are asked to focus on your weekly tasks, including both CFA exam readings and review sessions (to have a regular review scheduled go for the paid version of your study plan, now available at pay-what-you-can prices).
 To aid your revision, there are free & paid tools available inside the study planner.

 CFA Exam Topic Revision Groups: